-Whilst the current 2014 neighbourhood plan still carries a great deal of planning weight, South Oxfordshire District Council's Local Plan (in effect the parent of our Neighbourhood Plan) has been ruled invalid because it did not contain enough sites for the housing deemed necessary (by central government) over the next 5 years - something developers are now trying to exploit.
+The current Neighbourhood Plan still carries a great deal of planning weight.
+South Oxfordshire District Council's Local Plan (in effect the parent of our Neighbourhood Plan) has been challenged because it does not contain enough sites for the housing deemed necessary (by central government) for the whole district over the next 5 years - something developers are now trying to exploit.

 As South Oxfordshire work on the revised Local Plan, the next 12 months represents a great opportunity to reiterate villagers views already gathered on housing, and to explore other land uses that might be appropriate.
 These could be:

 It is important that our Neighbourhood Plan is the latest plan adopted for our village and thus the Advisory Group has reformed and set itself the task of recommending to the Parish Council updates to the current plan to be ready for examination as soon as the new South Oxfordshire Local plan is adopted.
 A draft of the South Oxfordshire Local plan is expected end of April 2018, which will contain the all important 'Housing formula' for how South Oxforshire expects to meet government targets